 If you need specific editing or proofreading help, or need assistance with specific style manuals (APA, MLA, Chicago, etc.), please contact one of the off-campus editors.

 Schedule an individual consultation for assistance with graduate-level writing assignments, including (but not limited to) funding proposals, presentations, articles, and even your thesis or dissertation!
 Our graduate consultants are trained to provide feedback on content, organization, argument, and structure.
 The goal is to help you become a proficient writer, so come prepared to engage with our consultants and do not expect a proofreading or editing session.

 These one-on-one consultations are designed to address specific concerns and questions about academic writing for students who have English as a second language.
 Using a collaborative approach, the consultant will engage you in reviewing your writing strengths as well as in identifying areas for improvement.
 The focus of the consultation will be on helping you develop self-directed language learning skills and applying the feedback to future academic writing pieces.

-GRC Statistics Consultants offer support with quantitative research, including statistical design, analysis, and interpretation.
+Statistics Consultants offer support with quantitative research, including statistical design, analysis, and interpretation.
 Our consultants can also assist with particular statistics software or recommend additional resources.
-Students enrolled in undergraduate statistics courses may also use CAPS' drop-in lab at Zimmerman Library, or access their full list of supported courses on the CAPS Services page.
+Students enrolled in undergraduate statistics courses may also use CAPS' drop-in lab at Zimmerman Library, or access their full list of supported courses via the Undergraduate Support tab on the CTL website.

 Many career paths besides the traditional academic path are open to our graduate students.
 Our consultants can assist you in planning for the next phase of your career journey, whether you are early in your graduate program or in the final stages.
 We can provide career path advisement, assist with résumés, CVs, or other application materials, and help prepare you for the job market.